- UI Design

 Findings

-They didn’t have a style guide or library to pull from, so I spearheaded documentation in Fractal.js, a front-end design style guide system, to capture what code changes were being made and how it related to our components.
+They didn’t have a style guide or library to pull from, so I spearheaded creating documentation in Fractal.js, a front-end design style guide system, to show what changes were being made and their impacts on other components.
+This got their entire branding and design system into one place for better analysis.

-The team had one design system shared across two products, and this made it easier to keep choices straight for future enhancements as well as uniform components to pull from.
+By the end of my time on the project, the team finally had one design system shared across two products, and this made it easier to keep choices straight for future enhancements as well as uniform components to pull from.